 Here are directions for the three fastest routes.

 If you’re not joining a Rhine Falls tour from Zurich, the train is the easiest way to get there on a day trip.
 Most trains take just under or just over an hour, depending on which Rhine Falls train station you choose to get off at.
-There are no less than three possibilities.
+There are three possibilities:

 There are several trains from Zurich to Schloss Laufen am Rheinfall, direct or with one stop in between, every day.
 The journey is never longer than an hour.